Jump to navigation

 32. What are Qualified Medicare Beneficiaries?

-Elderly and disabled Medicare beneficiaries with incomes below the federal poverty level and resources at twice the Supplemental Security Income (SSI) level are eligible for Colorado Medicaid payments of Medicare deductibles and coinsurance.
+Elderly and disabled Medicare beneficiaries with incomes below the federal poverty level and resources at twice the Supplemental Security Income (SSI) level are eligible for Health First Colorado (Colorado's Medicaid Program) payments of Medicare deductibles and coinsurance.
 Individuals who qualify are called Qualified Medicare Beneficiaries (QMBs).

 Benefits available to non-citizens are limited to care and services necessary to treat immediate emergency conditions, including labor and delivery.

-33.1 What is a mother’s eligibility if she gives birth while on Medicaid?
+33.1 What is a mother’s eligibility if she gives birth while on Health First Colorado (Colorado's Medicaid Program)?

-A baby born to a woman on Medicaid at the time of the newborn’s birth is guaranteed continuous eligibility through the baby’s first birthday.
+A baby born to a woman on Health First Colorado at the time of the newborn’s birth is guaranteed continuous eligibility through the baby’s first birthday.

 33.2 What are the provider responsibilities under HIPAA?